 Occupational hazards should be addressed at the source to create the safest work environment possible.
 However, this does not always eliminate all potential hazards.
 Proper work-related footwear is essential to minimize your exposure to these threats.
 When buying protective footwear, remember:

-– the shoes or boots should be made of a natural material to allow your feet to breathe and prevent athlete’s foot.
+– the shoes or boots should be made of natural material to allow your feet to breathe and prevent athlete’s foot.

 – feet often differ in size, so have both feet measured and buy shoes for the bigger foot.